S e e w a l d' s A r t G a l l e r y

 "I went merely to support my wife's blossoming photo hobby, but found that even a non-artistic individual such as myself benefited greatly.
 As a result of Part I of the class, I am generally more knowledgeable in viewing art, how my eye involuntary moves from one subject to the next, how long my attention is captured by the center of interest, intrusion/distraction elements all factoring into how well the shot has been composed and cropped.
 (All of which I learned at class.)

-My wife and I were quite pleased with many of the pictures we ended up taking in part II of the class, and we are all the more critical of them.
+My wife and I were quite pleased with many of the pictures we ended up taking, and we are now all the more critical of them.
 You can’t improve a process if you are not even aware of the mistakes you are making, year by year I know the quality of our photos will improve."

 Steve Cluer, beginner level photographer.